Last updated: 10 July 2024

 The HEET Project

 We are working with local charity HEET to support residents assess their energy needs and apply for available funding.
-If you, or someone you know, needs additional support applying for the ECO4 scheme below, please give them a call on 020 8520 1900.
+If you, or someone you know, needs additional support applying for any of the schemes below, please give them a call on 020 8520 1900.

 HEET has also produced a 'Fuel Handbook' (PDF) for private tenants to support our work.
 This booklet has been designed specifically for renters.
 It will help you save money and keep your household safe and warm.